-- A computer running a reasonably new version of macOS, with SIP and AMFI disabled (see instructions below).
+- A computer running macOS 11 or higher, with SIP and AMFI disabled (see instructions below).

 - A Matrix homeserver that supports application services (e.g. Synapse).
 You need access to register an appservice, which usually involves editing the homeserver config file.

 - A websocket proxy to receive appservice transactions.

 If you want to compile the bridge manually (which is not required), you'll also need:

 - Go 1.19+ (download & installation instructions at https://go.dev/doc/install).

 - Optionally libheif with dev headers for heif -> jpeg conversion (

 - Xcode 14.2+ if you want to build Barcelona yourself.

 This form of the bridge consists of two components: Barcelona for connecting to iMessage and mautrix-imessage for connecting to Matrix. mautrix-imessage will run Barcelona as a subprocess and they communicate over stdio.

 You may either compile the bridge and Barcelona manually, or download prebuilt executables from the mau.dev CI and GitHub actions respectively.